 5) In 2010, Eclair de Lune, owned by Richard Duchossois, won the Beverly D. It was the first time he had entered a horse in the race named for his wife who died in 1980.

 6) In 1990, Reluctant Guest broke the track record for 1 3/16 miles at Arlington Park in winning the Beverly D. The record was set by the great Round Table in 1959.

 7) Five Beverly D winners have gone on to be voted the Eclipse Award for turf female: Flawlessly (1993), Hatoof (1994), Possibly Perfect (1995), Golden Apples (2002) and Stacelita (2011).

 8) In 1993, Flawlessly, the daughter of Triple Crown Winner Affirmed, scored a win in the Beverly D during an Eclipse Award winning campaign.
 She was inducted into the Racing Hall of Fame in 2004 and has a race at Hollywood Park named in her honor.

 9) From 2001 to 2006 the Beverly D winner was bred outside of the United States.
 Winners of the race have been bred in France, Great Britain, and South Africa.
-The last foreign-bred winner came in 2011 with Stacelita, who was bred in France.
+The last foreign-bred winner came in 2012 with I’m a Dreamer, who was bred in France.

 10) Christophe Clement owns the most wins as a trainer in the Beverly D. He won it in 2001 (England’s Legend), 2007 (Royal Highness), and 2008 (Mauralakana).